AI automation vs AI agents: your guide for real outcomes

-There is a lot of confusion in the market around agentic AI.
-Teams are buying expensive, basic automations that have existed for years because they are marketed as “agentic AI.”
-As a manager or a founder, being informed here matters.
+There is a lot of confusion in the market.
+Teams are buying expensive, basic automations that have existed for years because they are marketed as “agentic.”
+As a manager or owner, being informed here matters.
 The decisions you make will affect cost, risk, and how fast your operations move.

 Salesforce · IBM · SAP

-In short, you will see the most ROI when it is used when inputs are repeatable and outcomes are well defined.
+Use it when inputs are repeatable and outcomes are well defined.
 Examples include routing tickets, extracting invoice fields, or populating CRM attributes.
 You get measurable wins in cycle time and consistency once the data paths are clean and the system of record is clear.
 McKinsey’s research shows adoption is widespread, but value hinges on aiming automation at real tasks and KPIs.

 McKinsey · Wall Street Journal